Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 Fornication

-I was told that the Roman word for someone who looked after a furnace was the fornicator.
+I am led to believe that the Roman word for the person who looked after a furnace was the fornicator.
 And as heat was a ’cause’ of lust, fornicators well, they fornicated.

-However, others derive the word from the word Fornix, which is an arch, and which, it is said, was where the Brothels were, hence fornicator.
-Not sure I’m going with that idea that Brothels were always under arches.
-But here is the online etymology dictionary’s definition which might help you make up your mind:
+However, others derive the word from the word Fornix, which is an arch.
+And arches, it was said, was where the Brothels were, hence fornicator.
+Not sure that I’m going with the idea that Brothels were always under arches.
+Below is what the online etymology dictionary’s definition which might help you make up your mind:

 from Late Latin fornicationem (nominative fornicatio), noun of action from past-participle stem of fornicari “to fornicate,” from Latin fornix (genitive fornicis) “brothel” (Juvenal, Horace), originally “arch, vaulted chamber, a vaulted opening, a covered way,” probably an extension, based on appearance, from a source akin to fornus “brick oven of arched or domed shape” (from PIE root *gwher- “to heat, warm”).
 Strictly, “voluntary sex between an unmarried man and an unmarried woman;” extended in the Bible to adultery.
 The sense extension in Latin is perhaps because Roman prostitutes commonly solicited from under the arches of certain buildings.

-As you can see it’s a big mix-up of arches, brothels, brick ovens, all quite unconvincing, so I’m sticking with my over-heated stoker theory.
+As you can see, it’s a big old mix-up of arches, brothels, brick ovens, all quite unconvincing, so I’m sticking with my over-heated stoker theory.
+To find out more about Ovid and his Almanac look at my post here.

 For this was on Seynt Valentynes day,